Hakka culture

-Hakka culture (客家文化) refers to the culture created by Hakka people, a Han Chinese subgroup, across Asia and Americas.
+Hakka culture (客家文化) refers to the culture created by Hakka people, a Han Chinese subgroup, across Asia and the Americas.
 It encompasses the shared language, various art forms, food culture, folklore, and traditional customs.
 Hakka culture stemmed from the culture of Ancient Han Chinese, who migrated from China's central plain to what is modern day's Southern China during the 6th to 13th century, and intermixed with local non-Han Hmong–Mien speaking ethnic groups such as the Yao people, the She people, and the Miao people.
 It has also been influenced by the cultures of surrounding Han Chinese groups, such as the Cantonese and the Hoklo.
 Having historically lived in the mountains of Southern China and being minority groups in many of the surrounding Chinese provinces, the Hakka have developed a culture characterized by reservedness, stability, and frugality.